'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 CHAKRABARTI: (As Ron) Get out of here right now or I'll call the...

-MALEK: (As Elliot Alderson) Police.
-And you want them to find out about 100 terabytes of child pornography you serve to your 400,000 users?
+MALEK: (As Elliot Alderson) Police?
+You want them to find out about the 100 terabytes of child pornography you serve to your 400,000 users?
 Personally, man, I was hoping it was just going to be some BDSM stuff.
-You realize how much simpler that would have been?
+You realize how much simpler that would've been?

-CHAKRABARTI: (As Ron) I did not hurt anyone - never did.
+CHAKRABARTI: (As Ron) I didn't hurt anyone - never did.
 That's my personal life.

 MALEK: (As Elliot Alderson) I understand what it's like to be different.
 I'm very different, too.